rktjmp/hotpot.nvim/README.md

   - Removed, use `.hotpot.fnl` file + `compiler` key *if needed*.
 - **`hotpot.api.compile|evaluate_[file|selection|...]`**
   - Simplified and context aware, see [API](#API).
+- **Removed `:Fnldo` commands**
+  - This seem to have little value personally, if you really do have a use for it please open an issue.

 # Licenses